erasromani/FinalProjectDRL.github.io/index.md

 The below gif can illustrate such procedure.

 #### States
 In each time step, we have two kind of states.
-One is customers' information, which incudes their origins, destination and waiting time.
-Another is
+One is customers' information, which incudes their origins, destinations and waiting time.
+Another is vehicle information.
+This includes bus location, in-vehicle peoples' destinations and their in-vehicle time.
+The two kind of states can represent current time step states.

 #### Actions
+Actions are

 #### Rewards